Suspect in Alabama mall shooting where police killed a man arrested in Atlanta

 The man accused in a Black Friday mall shooting — which resulted in officers killing another man they incorrectly believed to be the suspect — was arrested in Atlanta on Thursday, according to officials.

 Erron Brown, 20, was arrested by U.S. Marshals around 9:30 a.m.
 ET at a relative's house on Highwind Way in South Fulton, local authorities said.
-He is charged with attempted murder and additional charges are likely.
+He is charged with attempted murder of Brian Xavier Wilson, 18, and additional charges are likely.
+Wilson, was shot at least once in the stomach, Hoover police said.

 Authorities said they received a tip of Brown's whereabouts that led to the arrest.
-He was taken to the Fulton County Jail.
+He was taken to the Fulton County Jail for an extradition hearing to be sent back to Alabama.

-Police say a fight between two men at Riverchase Galleria in the Birmingham suburb of Hoover late Thanksgiving night ended in gunfire.
-Police said one of the men pulled out a handgun and shot the other man twice.
-The shooting also left an18-year-old and 12-year-old injured.
+Police say a fight between Brown and another man at Riverchase Galleria in the Birmingham suburb of Hoover late Thanksgiving night ended in gunfire.

+A 12-year-old bystander was also shot.
+A Hoover police department spokesman told NBC News Thursday that both the girl and Wilson were taken to the hospital.
+The girl has since been released.

 The shooting made national headlines after police announced they had shot and killed Emantic Bradford Jr., 21, who they characterized as the suspect.